tcrain/cons/TOFIX.md

 - More efficient no progress messages, especially when using many nodes over all to all connection
 - Way to add membership changing for MVCons3
+  - Currently MvCons3 only supports random membership change.
+  - This is done using the LaterMemberChecker type
+  - In this case the membership changes and only reflected in a fixed number of consensus instances in the future.
+  - Any instances already started past this in the future are restarted with an empty slate.
+  - In order to distinguish the old from the new, messages contain the random bytes of the VRF that was used to generate the member set being used.
+  - TODO - only put random bytes in messages when enabled
+  - TODO - gen too many rand rounds in vrf per cons for this case
+  - TODO - also need to fix LaterMemberChecker for use with the SpecialMeberCheckerTypes since they are updating in different objects
 - Cleanup the state transition and creation for member the abs member checkers.
 Currently it works as follows: